Being a student can be a bit expensive, we’ve got a few tips and tricks to help you look after your pounds.

 Bring your own tea and coffee into university with you, with your own flask or reusable cup.
 You can also buy a KeepCup from all of the Uni cafes on campus, where you can save 20p off your hot drink every time you reuse it.

 Write a list and do your food shop in big supermarkets like Morrisons or Aldi rather than your local shop, and buy own-brand products.

 Team up with the rest of your house to buy food and drink in bulk and cook together.

 Check your internet service provider deal doesn't include bills for a landline, try to stick to a WiFi-only contract.
-Have a look on Money Saving Expert to see the latest WiFi-only deals available.
+Have a look on Money Saving Expert or Compare the Market to see the latest WiFi-only deals available.

 Ringing someone abroad?
 Try using Whatsapp, Skype, Facetime or Facebook Messenger, which all let you ring using WiFi.

 Phone or contents insurance can be a worry, but Money Saving Expert has got some great deals.
 Also check your housing contract as some include contents insurance for your home.
 Check out the free Immobilise property register website to register your belongings on a police database, helping to improve the chances of getting your items back if they are lost or stolen.

 Pick the cheapest gas and electricity provider, have a look here for some help.
 With gas and electricity bills, choose a fixed contract over a variable one as the prices are fixed for the duration of the contract, stopping any price increases by the companies.

 Choose a tariff with a smart meter or opt-in for one with your energy provider, it allows you to monitor your usage and makes it easier to manage your finances.

 To keep utility costs down, turn off lights when you leave rooms, put on a jumper and close the curtains rather than turning up the heating and don’t leave the fridge door open.
 If you are on a water meter, you can also get free water saving kits from Yorkshire Water to reduce your water usage.